 - Before refueling the generator, turn it off and let it cool down.
 Gasoline spilled on hot engine parts could ignite.

-- Generators pose a risk carbon dioxide poisoning.
+- Generators pose a risk carbon monoxide poisoning.

 - Locate the unit outdoors and far from doors, windows, and vents that could allow CO to come indoors.
 Conceder the wind direction.